-The Health-System Pharmacy Administration and Leadership (HSPA) Residency is a 24 month post-Doctor of Pharmacy training program.
+The Health-System Pharmacy Administration and Leadership (HSPAL) Residency is a 24 month post-Doctor of Pharmacy training program.
 The PGY1 and PGY2 years are designed to flow seamlessly together, with no need to re-apply or participate in the early commitment process.
-Additionally, residents supplement their clinical and administrative learning’s with didactic training in the Master’s in Health System Pharmacy Administration curriculum at the University of North Carolina, Chapel Hill.
+Additionally, residents supplement their clinical and administrative learnings with didactic training in the Master’s of Science in Pharmaceutical Sciences with a focus in Health System Pharmacy Administration curriculum at the University of North Carolina at Chapel Hill.

-Opportunities for didactic and experiential training of Pharm.D. students are available through our affiliations with Campbell University College of Pharmacy and Health Sciences and the University of North Carolina Eschelman School of Pharmacy.
+Opportunities for didactic and experiential training of PharmD students are available through our affiliations with Campbell University College of Pharmacy and Health Sciences and the University of North Carolina Eshelman School of Pharmacy.

 About Duke University Hospital

 Duke University Hospital, established in 1930, is consistently ranked by US News and World Report as one of America's best hospitals.
 Located within the Research Triangle, Duke University and the region offer an excellent quality of life, including close proximity to the North Carolina beaches and mountains.

 The 979 bed tertiary and quaternary care hospital serves as the flagship of Duke University Health System (DUHS), which includes two community hospitals, Duke Regional Hospital and Duke Raleigh Hospital, as well as affiliations with other hospitals in the region, community based primary care practices, home care, infusion services and hospice care.
 It offers comprehensive diagnostic and therapeutic facilities, including a regional emergency/trauma center; an extensive complement of major surgery suites; recognition as one of 40 National Cancer Institute designated comprehensive cancer centers, an Eye Center, the Duke Heart Center and the Children's Health Center.